 The EC2 instances of AWS offer on-demand and flexible computing that can also be customized according to your needs.
 AWS also offers related services such as Autoscaling, Elastic Beanstalk, AWS Lambda, and the EC2 container service that makes your operations more efficient.

-Azure’s compute, on the other hand, depends on the VMs and many other tools like the Resource Manager and Cloud Services that will deploy your mobile or web applications on the cloud.
+Azure’s computing, on the other hand, depends on the VMs and many other tools like the Resource Manager and Cloud Services that will deploy your mobile or web applications on the cloud.

 AWS gives their customer a huge number of services, as compared to Azure.
-It offers about a hundred different services for database, analytics, management tools, storage, security, and other solutions.
+It offers about a hundred different services for databases, analytics, management tools, storage, security, and other solutions.